Framing Routine (FI)

 I used the FRAME to highlight the main ideas of progressing monitoring as part of MTSS: Academics.
 The FRAME was constructed as part of a comprehensive instructional package for providing professional development to teachers and administrators.

-edna-black About 5 years ago
+edna-black Over 5 years ago

 Had phone conference with Patty on 4-11-18 to discuss the feedback from Routine